sai411/devops-challenge-Particle41/README.md

 # devops-challenge-Particle41
 # SimpleTimeService

 Tiny microservice that returns a JSON with timestamp and visitor ip.
+The SimpleTimeService application is a lightweight Flask-based API that listens on port 8080 and returns the current timestamp along with the requester’s IP address in JSON format.
+When a user or client makes an HTTP request to the root endpoint (/), the request is received by the containerized application running inside an ECS Fargate task.
+The application determines the client IP (direct or forwarded through the load balancer), generates an ISO-formatted timestamp, and returns both values as a simple JSON response.
+The container runs with Gunicorn in a non-root user context to maintain secure runtime practices while keeping the app minimal and fast.

 This repository contains:

 app/ : Python Flask app + Dockerfile (runs as a non-root user)